• Skip to main content

 • Let the dip cool for a few minutes before serving so that it doesn’t burn your mouth.

-More easy dip recipes:
+More easy dip recipes you’ll love

 • Chicken Ranch dip in a white serving bowl with Triscuits.